Guidance for healthcare professionals on obtaining consent from women and people in obstetrics and gynaecology services.

 The implication of the Montgomery ruling is that healthcare professionals must:

-- Also discuss the consequences of not performing any treatment or intervention
+- discuss the consequences of not performing any treatment or intervention

-- Documented the above process in the patient’s record
+- document the above process in the patient’s record

-- Patient information leaflet: Understanding how risk is discussed in healthcare
+- RCOG patient information: Understanding how risk is discussed in health care